SmartBoi33/Mazda-Mx5-gear-display/README.md

 - Modular and easy to install in the Mazda MX-5
 - ...

+## Compatibility
+- Current construction and testing on the **5 Speed** Gearbox with an **IL-Motorsport Shortshifter**
+- Possible addition of standart 5 and 6 Speed compatibility in the future

 ## Project Structure
 The project is split into **hardware** and **software** components.